linux-china/proto-rsocket-plugin/README.md

 }
 ```

-*Attention:* rpc declaration should be in one line and end with ';'.
+*Attention:* rpc declaration should be in one line and end with ';', and you can put param name in comment.

 generated Java Reactive interface: